 - Use a bottle of water cut in 2 as a bowl

-On the island of Fuerteventura, the 4G network is available in some places (there is no wifi on the bivouac).
+Depending on the destination, there may be more or less 4G network available on the route and the bivouac (there is no wifi on the bivouac).
 It is up to you to ensure that your telephone operator authorizes you to use your telephone abroad.
 On the other hand, there will be no electrical outlets to charge your devices, so if you wish, you can bring a small external or solar battery, but think that you will have to carry it during the whole event.

 Telephones are therefore authorized, however, it is prohibited to telephone on the bivouac or on the course.
 If you want to make a phone call, you will have to move away from these places so as not to disturb anyone.

-Advice from former runners on the equipment to take for the HALF MARATHON DES SABLES
+Advice from former runners on the equipment to take for the HMDS

 (Please note, these tips are specific to each.
 Some tips may suit you, while others may not.
 It is important to try your material for the HMDS beforehand)